endurantgames/52-first-dates/src/variant/variant_singlet.md

 It would probably work best as a three-player game.
-In such a case, two of the players acts in both the Date and "Fronter" roles simultaneously, while a third plays the Outside Interference.
+In such a case, two of the players acts in both the Date and "Fronter" roles simultaneously, while a third plays the Opportunity.

 The game *would* lose something in translation, because a key part of []{.gamename} is about group creation of the main characters ... but if you're looking for a dating sim